mod2133/docs/content/best-practices/architecture/about-category.md

 ---

 {{% alert type="info" %}}
-The Mendix Architecture Best Practices were written for [Mendx version 7](/releasenotes/studio-pro/7).
+The Mendix Architecture Best Practices were written for [Mendix version 7](/releasenotes/studio-pro/7).
 They will be updated for Mendix 8 and future versions as necessary.
 {{% /alert %}}

 ## 1 Introduction